taaaraaa/lighthouse-data-notes/ML/notes.md

 ### 1.2 Regression
-When the target variable is continuous
+When the target variable is continuous.
+For example:
+- Predict house price
+- Predict someone's age based on their photo

 ### Usages of Supervised learning
 - Automate time-consuming or expensive manual tasks: